CatalanBioGenomeProject/data-submission/CBP_Data_Submission_Guide.md

 -   MINGAPLENGTH: Minimum length of consecutive Ns to be considered a
     > gap - optional

--   MOLECULETYPE: 'genomic DNA', 'genomic RNA' or 'viral cRNA'
+-   MOLECULETYPE: ‘genomic DNA’, ‘genomic RNA’ or ‘viral cRNA’
     > - optional

 -   DESCRIPTION: Free text description of the genome assembly - optional

--   RUN_REF: Comma separated list of run accession(s) -- optional
+-   RUN_REF: Comma separated list of run accession(s) – optional

 Various file name fields are supported in the manifest file.
 Note that all of these are optional, though of course at least one must be